An explicit version of Chen's theorem and the linear sieve: Proof of Theorem

-However, in general, we note that sharpening the bounds on the exceptional zero in \cite{Bordignon2, Bordignon4} or the explicit linear sieve in \S \ref{section:LS} would definitely give some improvement to Theorem \ref{Theo:B.}.
-But as per the above discussion, there are limitations to our method, and a different approach would be required to obtain a substantial improvement to Theorem~\ref{Theo:B.}.
-For instance, in \cite{Cai1}, Cai gives an alternate (albeit more complicated) proof of Chen's theorem which is asymptotically superior to the method we adapted from Nathanson \cite{Nathanson}.
-Therefore, it is likely that an explicit version of Cai's method (or similar) would give a better result than the one obtained here.
+and $\mathcal{F}(\exp( \exp(22)),2)<0$.
+Since taking $\delta$ close to $2$ is very difficult without better bounds on the exceptional zero, it would be tough to even reach $N \ge \exp( \exp(30))$ with the current framework.
+As a result, a different approach would be required to obtain a substantial improvement to Theorem~\ref{Theo:B.}.
+In this regard, Cai \cite{Cai1}, Wu \cite{Wu1} and very recently Li \cite{li2024} give an alternate (albeit more complicated) proof of Chen's theorem which is asymptotically superior to the method we adapted from Nathanson \cite{Nathanson}.
+Therefore, it is likely that an explicit version of these methods (or similar) would give a better result than the one obtained here.